What is a Bounced Email? And Why Do They Occur?

 Soft bounces occur due to full mailboxes, too-large emails, or the mailbox reaching some other limit imposed by the email service provider.

-A high bounce rate is a massive problem for your outreach (or any email marketing, for that matter).
+A high bounce rate is a huge problem for your outreach (or any email marketing, for that matter).

 Time to do something about it!